 There are several community children's choirs in Virginia.
 Roanoke, Harrisonburg, Richmond, and Hampton Roads are other areas that support fine children's choirs.

 We have had great success with some "shy" children.
 Since our singing is done in a group, a child is not in the spotlight.
 Not infrequently, parents are particularly struck by how shy children grow and blossom into self-confident adolescents as a consequence of singing in our group.

 Cantate singers range in age from 8 to 18: broadly speaking, we say from third through twelfth grade.
 All education choices are represented in the choir: some of our children attend private and public schools in Central Virginia, and others are home-schooled.
 Third grade is a good age to start singing in Cantate.
 Occasionally we accept a mature second grader.
-This past season, we had over thirty singers, of whom about half were in the younger group (elementary), and half were in the older group (middle school and high school).
+In a normal season we have over thirty singers, of whom about half are in the younger group (elementary), and half are in the older group (middle school and high school).

 One of the great advantages of a community children's choir is the wide age range of the children in the group.
 The singers are at different stages of their musical development, but each age range has a valuable contribution to make to the overall sound of the choir.
 Plus, once a child is familiar with the choir, it can become a "constant" factor as he or she experiences various milestones of transition through the school-age years.